HL7/dicom-sr/input/pagecontent/architecture.md

 The DICOM SR General Equipment Module attributes are mapped to a [General Equipment](StructureDefinition-dicom-general-equipment.html) Device.

-If an [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html), [Imaging Measurement](StructureDefinition-imaging-measurement.html) or [Imaging Qualitative Evaluation](StructureDefinition-imaging-qualitative-evaluation.html) has a child with Concept Name DCM#111001 "Algorithm Name" then it is mapped to an [Algorithm Identification](StructureDefinition-algorithm-identification.html) Device.
+If an [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html), [Imaging Measurement](StructureDefinition-imaging-measurement.html), [Imaging Qualitative Evaluation](StructureDefinition-imaging-qualitative-evaluation.html) or [Derived Imaging Measurement](StructureDefinition-derived-imaging-measurement.html) has a child with Concept Name DCM#111001 "Algorithm Name" then it is mapped to an [Algorithm Identification](StructureDefinition-algorithm-identification.html) Device.

 All algorithm devices will use the [General Equipment](StructureDefinition-dicom-general-equipment.html) Device to populate the `parent` element.

-If an [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html), [Imaging Measurement](StructureDefinition-imaging-measurement.html) or [Imaging Qualitative Evaluation](StructureDefinition-imaging-qualitative-evaluation.html) does not have a defined device then the `device` element references the [Equipment](StructureDefinition-dicom-general-equipment.html) Device.
+If an [Imaging Measurement Group](StructureDefinition-imaging-measurement-group.html), [Imaging Measurement](StructureDefinition-imaging-measurement.html), [Imaging Qualitative Evaluation](StructureDefinition-imaging-qualitative-evaluation.html) or [Derived Imaging Measurement](StructureDefinition-derived-imaging-measurement.html) does not have a defined device then the `device` element will reference the [General Equipment](StructureDefinition-dicom-general-equipment.html) Device.

 <figure>
   {% include dicom_sr_device.svg %}